 The Prebbleton Structure Plan (February 2010) identified similar development areas but did not identify any additional areas.
-The Rural Residential Strategy (adopted 2014) identified areas specifically for rural residential use6.
+The Rural Residential Strategy (adopted 2014) identified areas specifically for rural residential use.

 Figure 6 - Prebbleton Rural Residential Areas from Rural Residential Strategy Of the areas identified in Figure 6, Areas 4, 5 and 6 have been developed for rural residential use.
 Area 7 is currently zoned Inner Plains and is subject to Plan Change #68 to rezone 67.5 ha to Living Z, effectively removing this area from providing the lifestyle rural living as anticipated by the Rural Residential Strategy.
-Area 8 is also currently zoned Inner Plains and is subject to Plan Change #72 to rezone 28.7 ha of land to Living Z and Living 3.
+Area 8 is also currently zoned Inner Plains and is subject to Plan Change #72 to rezone 28.7 ha of land to Living Z, with a commissioner's recommendation to approve the proposed zoning, although yet to be formally adopted by Council.
 Area 9 is currently zoned Inner Plains and at the time of writing no rezoning is being sought.
-It is noted areas 7, 8 and 9 are identified as within the Urban Growth Overlay of the Proposed Selwyn District Plan (PSDP).
-6 Rural residential development in this context includes land holdings integrated into existing townships that range in size from between 0.3ha to 2ha in size at an average density of one to two households per hectare.
+It is noted areas 7, 8 and 9 are identified as within the Urban Growth Overlay of the Proposed Selwyn District Plan (PSDP). &lt;sup>6 Rural residential development in this context includes land holdings integrated into existing townships that range in size from between 0,3ha to 2ha in size at an average density of one to two households per hectare.
 This form of development is managed through the Living 3 zone of the Selwyn District Plan (SDP).